-Pentecost 2017 and 2018
+Pentecost 2018 and 2019

-|2018||20 May||Sun||Whit Sunday||Brandenburg|
+|2018||20 May||Sun||Whit Sunday||BB|

 |21 May||Mon||Whit Monday||National|

-Whit Sunday is celebrated on approximately the 50th day of the Easter season, or Osterfestkreis, and is the culmination of the Easter cycle that starts with the Ash Wednesday of Lent.
+Whit Sunday is celebrated on the 50th day of the Easter season and is the culmination of the Easter cycle that starts with the Ash Wednesday of Lent.
 The celebrated date changes each year depending on what date Easter Sunday falls on, but is typically observed in late May or early June.

 Celebrations vary depending on what part of Germany you visit.
-It’s not uncommon to see areas of the country decorated in beautiful red flowers to signify the fire of the holy spirit, as well as birch branches, with birch often associated with both the planting of the Pentecost tree (Das Pfingstbaumpflanzen) as well as the Pentecost wreath.
+It’s not uncommon to see areas of the country decorated in beautiful red flowers to signify the fire of the holy spirit, as well as birch branches, with birch often associated with both the planting of the Pentecost tree as well as the Pentecost wreath.

 Most churches open their doors Whit Sunday featuring special events, such as church services, organ recitals and other musical concerts.
 In Berlin, Whit Sunday also corresponds with the Carnival of Cultures parade.